Living and studying in vibrant Hamburg is an increasingly attractive option for students and young people from around the world.

 Hamburg, the free spirit

 Vitally for young people studying in Hamburg, the city offers something different.
 Free-spirited, it challenges convention and conformity but is far from being an isolated backwater.
-Hamburg is well aware of its place in the world and is rightly proud of its close links with, and connectivity to it.
+Hamburg is well aware of its place in the world; it’s rightly proud of its close links with, and connectivity to it.
 Therefore, to study in Hamburg is to become part of a unique ecosystem.

 Importantly for those studying in Hamburg, this great lifestyle does not necessarily come at a price premium.
 The cost of living in Hamburg is, on average, 12.38% lower than London and 24.66% lower than New York.